-55 Referral to interpreter services
+5455 Referral to interpreter services

-A retailer must refer a residential customer to a relevant interpreter service if a referral is necessary or appropriate to meet the reasonable needs of the customer.
+(1) A retailer must refer a residential customer to a relevant interpreter service if a referral is necessary or appropriate to meet the reasonable needs of the customer.

-56 Provision of information to customers
+5556 Provision of information to customers

-- (1) A retailer must publish on its website a summary of the rights, entitlements and obligations of small customers, including: - (a) the retailer's standard complaints and dispute resolution procedure; and - (b) the contact details for the relevant energy ombudsman. - (2) If a small customer requests information of the kind referred to in subclause (1), the retailer must either: - (a) refer the customer to the retailer's website; or - (b) provide the information to the customer. - (3) The retailer must provide a copy of any information of that kind to the customer if the customer requests a copy. - (4) The information or a copy of the information requested under this clause must be provided without charge, but information requested more than once in any 12 month period may be provided subject to a reasonable charge.
+- (1) A retailer must publish on its website a summary of the rights, entitlements and obligations of small customers, including: - (aa) the entitlements of customers to assistance from the retailer under Part 3; and - (a) the retailer's standard complaints and dispute resolution procedure; and - (b) the contact details for the relevant energy ombudsman.

-57 Retailer obligations in relation to customer transfer
+- (2) If a small customer requests information of the kind referred to in subclause (1), the retailer must either: - (a) refer the customer to the retailer's website; or - (b) provide the information to the customer. - (3) The retailer must provide a copy of any information of that kind to the customer if the customer requests a copy. - (4) The information or a copy of the information requested under this clause must be provided without charge, but information requested more than once in any 12 month period may be provided subject to a reasonable charge.

-- (1) A retailer must not submit a request for the transfer of a small customer under the relevant Retail Market Procedures unless: - (a) the retailer has obtained explicit informed consent from the customer to enter into the relevant customer retail contract; and - (b) the retailer has a customer retail contract in place to enable the sale of energy to the customer at their premises.
+5657 Retailer obligations in relation to customer transfer

-(2) A customer transfer under the relevant Retail Market Procedures is permitted prior to the completion of the cooling off period, provided that the transfer can be reversed if the customer elects to withdraw from the contract under clause 47.
+- (1) A retailer must not submit a request for the transfer of a small customer under the relevant Retail Market Procedures unless: - (a) the retailer has obtained explicit informed consent from the customer to enter into the relevant customer retail contract; and - (b) the retailer has a customer retail contract in place to enable the sale of energy to the customer at their premises. - (2) A customer transfer under the relevant Retail Market Procedures is permitted prior to the completion of the cooling off period, provided that the transfer can be reversed if the customer elects to withdraw from the contract under clause 47.

-58 Notice to small customers on transfer
+5758 Notice to small customers on transfer